embench/embench-iot/doc/README.md

 ## Recording reliable results

-For each benchmark run, you should record:
+For each benchmark run, you must record:

 - details of the platform used, including its clock speed;
+- if the platform is simulated or real.
+If simulated, an indication of accuracy must be stated (i.e., fully cycle accurate or cycle approximate);
+- for a simulated platform, configuration options of the chip should be stated (e.g., branch predictor size, cache sizes, and so on);
 - details of the chip on the platform, including its precise architecture variant;
-- details of the compiler tool chain used, typically the version of each component and library, or for development tool chains the repository commit ID of each component; and
+- details of the compiler tool chain used, typically the version of each component and library, or for development tool chains the repository commit ID of each component;
-- the compiler and linker flags used, which should be the same for all benchmarks.
+- the compiler and linker flags used for the benchmarks, which should be the same for each benchmark program; and
+- the version of Embench used.

+For clarification compiler flags, whose effect is to vary the choice and parameters of optimization passes on a per program (or per compilation unit or function) basis are permitted.
+For example flags which use machine learning techniques to match source code styles with the a choice of optimization passes.

+The philosophy of recorded data should be such that anyone else can take the same platform and toolchain and duplicate the results.

 ## Statistics of computing benchmarks